Tara Pacific Expedition - February 2018

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Tara.
 Two syllables that roll from one side to the other...
-This is the name of an extraordinary boat, an oceanographic sailboat that will be sailing the waters of the Pacific in early 2018.
-On board, passionate sailors and researchers are trying to unlock the secrets of the coral reefs.
+This is the name of an extraordinary boat, an oceanographic sailboat that is crisscrossing the waters of the Pacific in early 2018.
+On board, passionate sailors and researchers who are trying to unlock the secrets of coral reefs.

 Tara Pacific Expedition

-Launched in 2016, this expedition, named Tara PacificThe project will be completed in the fall of 2018.
-With my reporter's cap on, I was fortunate enough to be able to embark with a team of scientists and spend a week on board with them for a story in February 2018.
+Launched in 2016, this expedition, named Tara Pacific, will be completed in the fall of 2018.
+With my journalist hat on, I was lucky enough to be able to board with a team of scientists and spend a week on board with them for a report, in February 2018.

-I took a flight to the Philippines, where I joined them near Palawan, in the waters of the small island of Pangatalan.
-In the heart of Shark Fin Bay, we discovered the coral reef restoration work being done by the Sulubaai Foundationcreated by a French couple, before crossing the China Sea to Vietnam aboard the Tara...an unforgettable adventure.
+I flew to the Philippines, where I joined them near Palawan, in the waters of the small island of Pangatalan.
+In the heart of the Shark Fin Bay, we discovered the work of restoration of the coral reefs led by the Sulubaai Foundationcreated by a French couple, before crossing the China Sea to Vietnam on board Tara...an unforgettable adventure.

 My 2018 articles on Tara and the Sulubaai Foundation

-Upon my return, I wrote a series of articles in Ouest-France, the newspaper I work forwhich were released in February and March 2018.
-I have also published a long-format report in the magazine n ° 15 Dive!
+Upon my return, I wrote a series of articles in Ouest-France, the newspaper I work for, which were published in February and March 2018.
+I also published a long-form feature in the magazine n ° 15 Dive!
 (May-June 2018) which has just been released on newsstands.

-Here are the links to all these articles published in 2018:
+Here are links to all of these articles that appeared in 2018:

-→ Tara Pacific examines coral to protect the ocean and humans
+→ Tara Pacific examines the coral to protect the ocean and humans

 → Live aboard Tara : a great human and scientific adventure